next-theme/hexo-theme-next/.github/ISSUE_TEMPLATE/other.md

 ---
 name: Other
-about: Not a question, feature request or bug report
+about: Not a feature request or bug report
 title: ''
-labels: ''
+labels: Question
 assignees: ''

 ---